bondifybv/CodeChallenge/README.md

 **We will judge your code based on the following criteria:**

+- Styling (we want you to style the components yourself and not use any framework/library for that).
+Try to mimic the example design as much as possible.
 - Knowledge of routing and navigation
 - ES6 and React Hooks
 - Typescript Typing
 - Modularity and reusability of your code (think about components)
-- Mobile first responsive implementation of the pages
+- Mobile first responsive implementation of the pages (to the best of your ability)
 - Search
 - Your explanation if you diverted from the assignment, because you had a nicer way of doing things or if something was impossible to achieve
 - _Bonus (optional):_ Theme toggle for dark mode